ESZlab/Population_genomics/Popillia_japonica/Variant calling/Variant calling.md

 ## QUALITY FILTERING OF SITES

 The distribution of multiple statistics are calculated over sites and over individuals to identify sensible filtering parameters/thresholds.
 These filters are then applied to the snp list from the previous step to produce a final, filtered, dataset.
-Linkage pruning is applied to the latter to produce a twin dataset with sites in linkage equilibrium, to be used in some analyses.
+Linkage pruning is applied to the latter to produce a twin dataset with sites in linkage equilibrium.

 ### Required software
 vcftools